bobbyiliev/introduction-to-sql/README.md

     </p>
 </div>

-## 💡 Introduction to SQL
+## 💡 Introduction to SQL 💻

-This is an open-source introduction to SQL guide that will help you to learn the basics of SQL and start using relational databases for your SysOps, DevOps, and Dev projects.
-No matter if you are a DevOps/SysOps engineer, developer, or just a Linux enthusiast, you will most likely have to use SQL at some point in your career.
+Introduction to SQL serves as a valuable resource catering to a diverse audience engaged in System Operations (SysOps), Development Operations (DevOps), and software development projects.
+Its open-source nature embodies the spirit of collaborative learning, making it accessible to a wide array of individuals keen on mastering SQL and harnessing the power of relational databases.

+The guide's primary objective is to demystify the intricacies of SQL, offering a comprehensive foundation for beginners.
+By providing a solid understanding of SQL basics, it empowers readers to proficiently navigate relational databases.
+Whether you're a seasoned DevOps/SysOps engineer, a developer honing your skills, or a Linux enthusiast delving into the world of databases, this guide serves as an invaluable tool.

+The universality of SQL usage in the IT landscape is underscored.
+Regardless of one's specific role—be it in SysOps, DevOps, or general software development—SQL is a fundamental skill set.
+The guide recognizes this inevitability, emphasizing the practicality of SQL application in various professional scenarios.
+It acknowledges that familiarity with SQL is not just an asset but a necessity for anyone aspiring to excel in these fields.

 The guide is suitable for anyone working as a developer, system administrator, or a DevOps engineer and wants to learn the basics of SQL.